davidgoy/reflect/README.md

 One of the key advantages of a decoupled architecture is that it allows the front-end of a website to be separated from its back-end.

-Since the general public only interacts with the front-end (your Reflect site) and never directly with the back-end, you can deny access to your WordPress site to all except:
+Since the general public only interacts with the front-end app (your Reflect site) and never directly with the back-end app (your WordPress site), you should **deny all access to your WordPress site except requests coming from**:

 - Your Reflect site